-- The surety must be regulated by OSFI; - The obligee must be the "Her Majesty the Queen in Right of Canada as represented by the National Energy Board": - The term of the bond must be indefinite.
+- The surety must be regulated by the Office of the Superintendent of Financial Institutions; - The obligee must be the "Her Majesty the Queen in Right of Canada as represented by the National Energy Board or any successor administrative body"; - The term of the bond must be indefinite.
 The bond may have a form of evergreen provision that automatically renews the bond unless notice of termination is given; - The bond must be terminable by the surety providing sixty (60) days' notice, with the obligee then having a further sixty (60) day period to make a written demand of the surety; - The bond must be structured as an on demand instrument.
 This may be accomplished by requiring the surety to pay the bond amount upon receiving a written demand of the obligee; - The bond must reference the underlying regulatory obligations of the principal.
 For Financial Resources, the bond should reference the NEB Act, specifically subsection 48.13(1), 48.13(3), (and 48.13(2) if applicable); and, - The surety may fulfill its obligations under the bond by: (i) remedying the default, (ii) completing the pipeline Company's obligations under the Financial Resource Requirements established in the NEB Act and Regulations, or (iii) paying the bond balance to the Board.
 If these options are set out in the bond, then the Board must have the discretion to choose among them.